 Melt the chocolate over bain-marie.
 Place the chopped chocolate into a heat proof bowl that sits over a pan of simmering water.
 Stir often.

-Take the mixture on a baking sheet that is lined with parchment paper and spread.
+Take the mixture on a baking sheet or a dish that is lined with parchment paper and spread.
 Keep the mixture in the refrigerator for at least 20 minutes until set.
 Cut into pieces as you like.

 *You can substitute walnuts with any nut you prefer.